Swollen river claims house next to Minnesota dam as flooding and extreme weather grip the Midwest

 DES MOINES, Iowa (AP) — A house that was teetering on the edge of an eroding riverbank near a Minnesota dam collapsed into the river in the latest jarring example of extreme weather gripping the upper Midwest.

-Video shows most of the house owned by the Barnes family falling into the flood-swollen Big Earth River near Mankato on Tuesday night.
-The dam's west abutment failed Monday, sending part of the river around the dam and eroding the bank where the home sat.
-The family had evacuated the home before the collapse.
+Video shows most of the house owned by the Barnes family falling into the flood-swollen Blue Earth River near Mankato on Tuesday night.
+The dam's west abutment failed Monday, sending the river around the dam and eroding the bank where the home sat.
+The family had evacuated the house before the collapse.

 “It’s been a very scary and hard situation,” Jenny Barnes, whose family has run the nearby Dam Store for decades, told KARE-TV on Tuesday before the house fell into the river.
 She also was worried about the store.

-Note: This story has corrected the name the river where the house collapsed.
-It is the Blue Earth River, not the Big Earth River.